Aston Business School has an active Advisory Board comprised of experienced international business leaders.

 Indi is Visiting Industrial Fellow of Aston Business School and thrives on utilising digital tools to solve marketing and business problems.
 His education and background include a strong emphasis on fashion design, and over the last 10 years he has been immersed in online media, sales and content marketing.

 In 2013 he successfully completed the Goldman Sachs 10,000 businesses programme and in 2015 he went onto be selected as a finalist for the Ernst and Young Midlands Entrepreneur of the year award.

 Outside of work he enjoys going to see new places, listening to music and cinema.
 His life motto is no pain no gain.

-Outside of work, you can probably find Serenna exploring a new city, dining out, in the yoga studio or escaping to the nearest bit of beach!
+Outside of work, you can probably find Serenna exploring a new city (especially the food and the art), in the yoga studio or escaping to the nearest bit of beach!

 Carolyn Chapman Lees